AlexandruAndrita/AlexandruAndrita/README.md

 - **Contribution:** Developed the MCP server and submitted its integration via JSON configuration.
 - **Details:** Designed use cases and implemented both the MCP server and backend API endpoints in **C#** and configured OAuth-based authentication.
-- **Ownership:** Maintaining and evolving the server as part of my professional role.
+- **Ownership:** Maintaining and enhancing the server as part of my professional role.
 - **Impact:** The server will be published in the AI Foundry and made accessible to any Foundry user.
 - 🔗 **PR:** https://github.com/Azure/MCP/pull/160